RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 How much does Rogaine cost?
 The cost of using minoxidil can vary greatly depending on your choice of minoxidil product and where you purchase your medication.

 Pricing for generic minoxidil can also vary from vendor to vendor.
-We offer generic minoxidil at a cost of $15 per month, which is significantly less than typical brand name Rogaine prices.
-You can also look into the differences and similarities between Regenix vs Rogaine.
+We offer generic minoxidil for $15 per month, significantly less than typical brand name Rogaine prices.Ā

 Hair loss treatments, delivered